Neesonn/luckylogicit/README.md

 - **Terms of Service** - Clear terms and conditions
 - **Cookie Policy** - Transparent cookie usage and management
 - **GDPR Compliance** - User consent management and data protection
+- **Cookie Consent** - Banner links to Privacy Policy, Cookie Policy, and Terms & Conditions
+- **Troubleshooting Disclaimer** - See Terms & Conditions ('Use of Website') for liability statement

 ## 💬 Crisp Chat Integration & Accessibility